VisaLisa/visalisa.github.io/_posts/2018-03-30-Creative-Coding.md

 #### Favorite part:

-Other than creating a strategy around kids?
-Managing the company outreach & cponsorship is a blast because you get to watch the team build new relationship and the brand interaction locally.
+##### <a href="https://scratch.mit.edu/studios/5136239/"> Check out what I helped my kids built</a>

-<a href="https://scratch.mit.edu/studios/5136239/"> Check out what I helped my kids built</a>
+Other than creating a strategy around kids, managing the company outreach & cponsorship is a blast!
+I loved watching my team build new relationship and the brand interaction with local communities and businesses.